 - Dr. Stephen Businge – Director, Holy Innocents Children’s Hospital

-- Dr. Peter Moschovis – Physician/Investigatior, Massachusetts General Hospital
+- Dr. Peter Moschovis – Physician/Investigator, Massachusetts General Hospital

-- Dr. Guy Dumont – Investigator, BC Children’s; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Electrical and Computer Engineering
+- Dr. Guy Dumont – Investigator, BC Children’s Hospital; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Electrical and Computer Engineering

 - Dr. Charles Larson – Investigator, BC Children's Hospital; Clinical Professor, UBC Department of Pediatrics